Dave's ASH Archive - World Politics

 As of early 2026, the members of the United World are: the North American

-Combine, the Eurasian Union, the Moslem Confederation, the Central Asian
+Combine, the Eurasian Union, the Muslim Confederation, the Central Asian

 Confederation, the People's Republic of China, and the Southeast Asian Treaty

 Organization.
-The Moslem Confederation's membership is always uncertain, and
+The Muslim Confederation's membership is always uncertain, and

 the three parts of the former Chinese super-state are only recent

 The United World's headquarters are located in Australia, which is a neutral